 Assistant Business Manager

-Todd Bedard is the President, Political Registrar, and delegate to the 2016 International Convention for IBEW Local 2320.
+Todd Bedard is the President, and representative to NHHEU for IBEW Local 2320.
 As President, he oversees the financial and routine aspects of the Local.

 Todd has devoted nearly 3 decades of his life to the Martial Arts.
 He currently holds the rank of 5th degree Black belt and continues to work out and give back at every opportunity.
 He lives in Auburn, NH with his wife Mindy and three children Savannah, Gabrielle, and Cooper.
 He can be found most weekend and summer days coaching or cheering on his children at basketball, softball, or baseball practices.

 Vice President: Dave McFadden

 I'm already a member, do I have to fill out anything?
 With the change of representation, you must fill out the "Dues Deduction Authorization" card to remain a full member.
 As a full member, you have rights to attend union meetings, vote on faculty and union representation, vote on contracts, and other union rights.
 The remaining documents are explained below.

 What is the "Dues Deduction Authorization" card?
 A signed dues deduction authorization card signifies that you are a full member of NHHEU with all rights and privileges of a union member.

 What is the "COPE check off authorization" card?
 We do not use any membership money for political contributions, lobbying, or political activity.
 Anything politically related is funded solely by voluntary member contributions.
 Monies spent on political activities are presented to and voted on by a COPE committee which will be staffed by NHHEU faculty and IBEW members.
 We only entertain funding political activity that is directly related to labor or Community College System issues.
 Signing the COPE card and inputting an amount you want deducted from each paycheck signifies that you want to donate to this fund.